-When is an impact assessment required?
+When is a noise impact assessment required?

 Noise chapters are used in large scale developments.
 These form part of an Environmental Impact Assessment (EIA) covered by its own regulations.

-Furthermore, businesses use impact assessments when applying for, or renewing, an environmental permit.
+Or they can be used when applying for, or renewing, an environmental permit.
 The Government provides specific impact assessment guidance here.
 It covers computer modelling or spreadsheet calculations.

 What do impact assessments include?

-- Imposed on the proposal.
+- Imposed on the proposal

-- Imposed by the proposal.
+- Imposed by the proposal

 What guidance do you use?